-Subject Identifier: Protocol: Principal Investigator: □The subject appears to meet all protocol inclusion criteria and have no protocol exclusion criteria.
+Documentation of the Consent Process 3.18.3 Subject Identifier:\\\\ Protocol: Principal Investigator: ☐ The subject appears to meet all protocol inclusion criteria and have no protocol exclusion criteria.
 The Informed Consent Document was explained and questions were discussed in □English □Spanish □Other An interpreter □was □was not used.
-If used, list name: The Informed Consent discussion took place atAM/PM on,// and before any research procedures were performed. ☐ Informed consent or assent was obtained using Good Clinical Practice Guidelines.
-The consent discussion included: □subject □subject's family □legally authorized representative □ Risks and benefits of this research. □ Alternative treatments or therapies All procedures included in the research protocol The subject's rights while participating in a research study Verbalized understanding of the study, the study procedures and study participant role.
-After all questions were answered, adequate time was allowed to consider participation prior to any study related procedures.
-Informed Consent or Assent was obtained voluntarily and a copy of the consent document was provided to subject/legally authorized representative ☐ The original signed and dated consent form is retained by the Principal Investigator

-Printed name of person who obtained inf ormed consent

-Name(s) of other individuals present dur process: ing informed consent

-HIPAA Authorization Form signed: Yes □ N/A

-Printed name of person completing this f orm
+If used, list name: The Informed Consent discussion took place at AM/PM on, / / and before any research procedures were performed. ☐ Informed consent or assent was obtained using Good Clinical Practice Guidelines.
+The consent discussion included: □subject □subject's family □legally authorized representative ☐ Risks and benefits of this research. ☐ Alternative treatments or therapies ☐ All procedures included in the research protocol ☐ The subject's rights while participating in a research study ☐ Verbalized understanding of the study, the study procedures and study participant role. ☐ After all questions were answered, adequate time was allowed to consider participation prior to any study related procedures. ☐ Informed Consent or Assent was obtained voluntarily and a copy of the consent document was provided to subject/legally authorized representative ☐ The original signed and dated consent form is retained by the Principal Investigator Printed name of person who obtained informed consent Name(s) of other individuals present during informed consent process: HIPAA Authorization Form signed: ☐ Yes ☐ N/A Printed name of person completing this form Delegation of Authority As Principal Investigator for the following study I have ensured that the individuals listed below are properly qualified and have received appropriate training.
+Based upon this, I have delegated authority to perform the following duties to the individuals named below, and assert that these duties will be performed under my direct supervision: STUDY TITLE \\\\

-3.18.4 Delegation of A

-As Principal Investigator for the following sare properly qualified and have received a authority to perform the following duties to duties will be performed under my direct saturates. study I have ensured that the in appropriate training.
-Based upo the individuals named below, on this, I have delegated

 AUTHORITY PERSONNEL DATE

-Administration T ENGONNEE DATE
+Administration -

 Contract and budget negotiations

 Fiscal management

 Strategic planning

 Performance tracking

 Quality assurance

 Project Management

 IRB submissions & communications

 Patient recruitment activities

 Sponsor, CRO contact

 Regulatory files creation and maintenance

 Data management/CRF completion

 Serious Adverse event reports

 Organizational tools

 Office staff training

-Storing, dispensing, accounting for stud у
+Storing, dispensing, accounting for study drug

-drug Overall study drug accountability +
+Overall study drug accountability

 Storing study documents

-Subject Management

 Screening subjects for eligibility

 Obtaining informed consent

 Subject education

 Monitoring patient compliance

 Subject enrollment and follow-up

 Clinical assessments

 Serious Adverse event determination

 Source documentation

 Appointment scheduling